mengyingzhou/Polygon/README.md

 # 1. Introduction to Polygon
-CDN is a crucial Internet infrastructure that allows users to access Internet content with a short delay.
-With the development of CDN application scenarios, except for latency, resource types like bandwidth and CPU are also important for the performance of the CDN.
-Moreover, our measurement reveals that there are clear differences in the impact of different resource types on different CDN requests.
-Unfortunately, mainstream CDN server selection schemes only consider a single resource type, which cannot select the most suitable CDN servers under the conditions of multiple resource type requirements.
+As CDN application scenarios expand, except for latency, resource types like bandwidth and CPU are also important for CDN performance.
+However, mainstream CDN server selection schemes solely consider individual resource types, which fail to select the most appropriate CDN servers when multiple resource requirements are present.

 We propose **Polygon**, a CDN server selection system supporting multiple resource demands.
 The specific resource demands are appended in requests to facilitate resource awareness.
 The keystone of the awareness of multiple resource types is a set of dispatchers, aiming to select suitable CDN servers and allocate requests.
-Meanwhile, Polygon adopts the 0-RTT and connection migration mechanisms of the QUIC protocol to mitigate the extra delay for connection and forwarding.
-The real-world evaluations on the Google Cloud Platform and extensive simulation using Mininet demonstrate the Polygon's advantages in improving QoS and resource utilization.
-The results in the real-world environment show that, compared with the existing solutions, Polygon can provide a better CDN service with a median job completion time reduction of up to 54.8%.
-Also, Polygon improves resource utilization by 13% in terms of bandwidth and by 7% in terms of CPU.
+Evaluated on real-world datasets, Polygon achieves a median job completion time reduction of up to 54.8% compared to existing solutions.
+Additionally, it improves bandwidth utilization by 13% and CPU utilization by 7%.

 - The workflow of Polygon for CDN server selection